girlbossceo/conduwuit/docs/deploying/nixos.md

 (for now) [`services.matrix-conduit`][module] from Nixpkgs should be used to configure conduwuit.

-If you want to run the latest code, you should get Conduwuit from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately.
+If you want to run the latest code, you should get conduwuit from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately.